 Thinking people think differently from one another.
 In any healthy group, opinions vary, needs differ, and people try to change others’ minds.

-The question isn’t whether your people try to get what they need, but how they go about it.
+The question isn’t whether your people try to get what they need from others, but how they go about it.
 The best approach is not a lukewarm compromise between stubbornness and surrender, but rather a paradigm shift.
 The most effective persuasion and communication techniques are also compatible with high values and ethical standards.

-Consensus skills courses can be adapted to many formats and venues, such as leadership training, retreats, adult education series, continuing education for clergy and other leaders, and even fundraisers.
+Consensus skills courses can be adapted to many formats and venues, such as leadership training, retreats, adult education series, continuing education, and even fundraisers.

 And here’s a bonus!
 After learning these skills, you will find yourself using them for interactions you used to think of as “different animals”: negotiation, conflict management, team building, and even improving interpersonal relationships–all these endeavors benefit from knowing how to get what you need while building bridges, rather than burning them.